 Other factors such as the patient’s cultural background, emotions, and psychological or spiritual discomfort may contribute to acute pain.
 In older patients, assessment of pain can be challenging due to cognitive impairment and sensory-perceptual deficits.
 Assessment and management of the nursing diagnosis of acute pain are the main focus of this care plan.

-Causes of pain
+Causes of Pain

-Here are the common causes of pain:
+Here are the common causes and related factors for patients with Acute Pain:

-Signs and symptoms
+Signs and Symptoms

 The following are the common manifestations that defines the characteristics of acute pain.
 Use these subjective and objective data to help guide you through the nursing assessment.
 Alternatively, you can check out the assessment guide for acute pain in the subsequent sections.